Bornean rhinoceros: Threats and conservation

 The widespread habitat destruction and hunting of the Bornean rhinoceros soon led to the population being too fragmented to repopulate.
-Being extremely elusive and solitary animals, many individuals and populations were separated, making it nearly impossible for the animal's to find mates and reproduce.
+Being extremely elusive and solitary animals, many individuals and populations were separated, making it nearly impossible for the animals to find mates and reproduce.
 Many of the rhinos captured on camera traps and identified in the wild in the past decade have been largely isolated from other rhinos, and the remaining 15 animals are split up between three isolated populations.

 In 2008, it was estimated that there were around 50 rhinos left in the wild in Sabah, with this number dropping to only 10 in 2013.
 In April 2015, the Bornean rhinoceros was declared to be extinct in Sabah and thought to be completely extinct in the wild.

-In 2013, single rhino was identified in East Kalimantan through footprints and a single image caught by a camera trap.
-However, this individual was thought to be a lone specimen and the population was believed to have also gone extinct.
+In 2013, a single rhino was identified in East Kalimantan through footprints and a single image caught by a camera trap.
+However, this individual was thought to be a lone specimen, and the population was believed to have also gone extinct.
 Then, in March 2016, experts announced that 15 animals had been identified in the region, with researchers for the World Wildlife Fund (WWF) capturing a live animal in a pit trap in Kutai Barat around the same time.
 The animal was identified as a female between the age of four and five years old.
 The discovery proved that the subspecies still existed in the wild and that there were potentially enough animals left to save them.
 Researchers hope to find at least 10 more animals.